ThreeMammals/Ocelot/docs/features/authentication.rst

     "AllowedScopes": []
   }

-When Ocelot runs it will look at this Routes ``AuthenticationProviderKey`` and check that there is an authentication provider registered with the given key.
+When Ocelot runs it will look at this routes ``AuthenticationProviderKey`` and check that there is an authentication provider registered with the given key.
 If there isn't then Ocelot will not start up.
-If there is then the Route will use that provider when it executes.
+If there is then the route will use that provider when it executes.

-If a Route is authenticated, Ocelot will invoke whatever scheme is associated with it while executing the authentication middleware.
+If a route is authenticated, Ocelot will invoke whatever scheme is associated with it while executing the authentication middleware.
 If the request fails authentication, Ocelot returns a HTTP status code `401 Unauthorized <https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/401>`_.

 .. _authentication-multiple: